rotblauer/go-gogs-cli/README.md

 $ cp gogs ~/bin/
 ```

 __This repo's build is for darwin (Mac)__.
 You can build for linux with the nifty `env GOOS=linux go build -o gogs`.
-You can probably build for Window too but I don't trouble myself with such things.
+You can probably build for Windows too but I don't trouble myself with such things.

 ## Usage.
 So far, you can do things like...